-In addition to WPML debug information, there is something else called WordPress debug information.
-This information usually points to plugins, themes or server errors which help developers to find bugs and improve their code standards.
+WordPress debug information points to plugins, themes or server errors which help developers to find bugs and improve their code standards.

 For users, this information is specifically important for situations where you have the infamous blank screen as usually there is a PHP error what will appear once the WordPress debug information is activated.
 Furthermore, it will also point to possible incompatibilities with themes and plugins which may not be designed to be multilingual-ready.